 Тах Feature Remarks Corporate Income Tax (Vennoots- chapsbelasting) The standard corporate income tax rate is 19 percent on all taxable gains up to EUR 200,000 and 25,8% above 200.00 of the corporation, whether retained or distributed profits.
 However, once profits are distributed to the shareholders, these must pay personal income tax on the dividends.
-Once the corporate gains exceed EUR 200,000 the tax rate becomes 25,8 percent Personal Income Tax (Inkomstenbelas- ting) The rate of personal income tax starts at 37,1 percent and rises to the maximum personal income tax rate of 49,50 percent, which is applicable to earnings of EUR 68,507 or more.
+Once the corporate gains exceed EUR 200,000 the tax rate becomes 25,8 percent Personal Income Tax (Inkomstenbelas- ting) The rate of personal income tax starts at 37,1 percent and rises to the maximum personal income tax rate of 49,50 percent, which is applicable to earnings of EUR 75.518 or more.
 Deductions (mortgage payments, life a nnuity and disability insurance, alimony, etc.) are available for residents and some non-residents who choose to be taxed as a Dutch resident.
 Tax bonuses are available for working people, disabled people, couples, single parents and couples with children.
 Furthermore there are bonuses for people investing money in social and green investments and for people taking leave.
 Mostly Dutch resident taxation only.
-Personal Income Tax in case of partnerships As partnerships are not separate legal entities but associations of pa nal income tax, with the individual tax rate applicable to each partner partner pays his own personal income tax as mentioned above.
+Personal Inco- me Tax in case of partnerships As partnerships are not separate legal entities but associations of partners, the partners themselves generally are subject to the perso- nal income tax, with the individual tax rate applicable to each partner.
+Depending on the agreed division of the companies gains, each partner pays his own personal income tax as mentioned above.
 Dividends tax (Dividendbelas- ting) All dividends paid to shareholders of corporations are subject to the dividends tax with a tax rate of 15 percent to be paid by the corporation.
-The shareholder has to declare these gains in his personal income tax, where these gains will be taxed at 26,9 percent.
-The 15 percent paid by the corporation will be deducted from this 26,9 percent.
-Value Added Tax (VAT) (Omzetbelasting) The normal VAT rate is 21 percent, a lower rate of 9 percent is charged for convenience goods and services needed on a day-to-day basis, such as food, books and newspapers or public transport.
+The shareholder has to declare these gains in his personal incomtax, where these gains will be taxed at 24,5 or 33 (for amounts larg than Eur 67.000) percent.
+The 15 percent paid by the corporation will be deducted from this 24,5 or 33% percent.
+Value Added Tax (VAT) (Omzetbelasting) The normal VAT rate is 21 percent, a lower rate of 9 percent is charged for convenience goods and services needed on a day-to- day basis, such as food, books and newspapers or public transport.
 Some services, including banking, healthcare, and non-profit work, are VAT-exempt.
-For certain services rendered by a foreign entrepreneur, the reverse- charge-system has to be applied.
-Each entrepreneur can apply for a VAT-Identification- number, which is particularly necessary for intra-EU supplies and services.
+For certain services rendered by a foreign entrepreneur, the reversecharge-system has to be applied.